konsbe/konsbe/README.md

       ],
    "passionateAbout": [ "Software Engineering 🖥️", "Programming", "WEB 🕸️", "🌊 🌪️ 🌟" ],
    "inLoveWith": ["i3 wm"]
-   "lookingFor" : ["collaborate with companies/projects that will increase my skills on a friendly enviroment!"], "lets": [ "npx create-WORLD 🌀" , "ng new WORLD 🌀", "vue create WORLD 🌀", "npx create-next-app@latest WORLD🌀",  ] }
+   "lookingFor" : ["collaborate with companies/products and projects that will increase my skills or the society on a friendly enviroment!"], "lets": [ "npx create-WORLD 🌀" , "ng new WORLD 🌀", "vue create WORLD 🌀", "npx create-next-app@latest WORLD🌀",  ] }
 ```